AshtonIzmev/covid-19-pandemic-simulation/README.md

 # Backlog
 - [ ]  Switch from dictionaries and list to numpy array (may be way more efficient, probably enabling some nice vectorization but huge refactors to come)
 - [ ]  Add a test-isolation stratey.
 Since at the end of the confinement, we assume that a part of the people will be tested and positive persons will be isolated.
+- [x]  When hospitals are full, mortality rates raises
 - [x]  Make contagion probability slowly raises as I assume people will get tired of the lockdown and start to be lazy at wearing masks and staying home ...
 (Handled in a scenario)
 - [x]  Contagion parameters depend on geographic blocks (using individual model, we achieve this)
 - [x]  Use a contagion probability model for each individual (e.g. probability of contagion is obtained with a model)